 VOLUNTEER OPPORTUNITIES AVAILABLE AT

 The Queens College Psychological Center (QCPC) is a “safety net” clinic dedicated to providing mental health care to children, adolescents and adults.
 QCPC is operated as a training clinic for the Department of Psychology and offers the community psychological evaluations, individual, group, family and couples psychotherapy, counseling services, and a variety of group-based interventions including social skills training for children.
-Most recently the clinic has been very active offering pro bono psychological services to traumatized immigrants and refugees.
 QCPC is looking for a few energetic, creative, and mature undergraduate students interested in mental health and public psychology to volunteer as “QCPC Clinic Volunteers”.
-We are especially in need of volunteers who speak Spanish fluently.

-Responsibilities include: Creating psychoeducational programs and enrichment activities for children, developing and implementing promotional activities, participating in community awareness and outreach efforts, helping patients fill out forms and measures, interpreting, organizing food and clothing drives for our clients, creating patient educational handouts, assisting with identifying resources for patients, reading to and playing with children awaiting appointments, engaging children in artistic activities in the waiting room, assisting doctoral students and faculty as needed, and helping with other daily tasks (xeroxing, answering phones, filing) at the clinic.
+Responsibilities include: Creating psychoeducational programs and enrichment activities for children, developing and implementing promotional activities, participating in community awareness efforts, helping patients fill out forms and measures, creating patient educational handouts, assisting with identifying resources for patients, reading to and playing with children awaiting appointments, engaging children in artistic activities in the waiting room, assisting doctoral students and faculty as needed, and helping with other daily tasks (xeroxing, answering phones, filing) at the clinic.

-Opportunities: Psychology students may have the opportunity to observe clinic meetings (e.g. case conferences), engage in mental health/psychology activities and as appropriate shadow psychologists and doctoral psychology students in their everyday clinical work.
+Opportunities: As QCPC Clinic Interns, undergraduates may have the opportunity to observe clinic meetings (e.g. case conferences), engage in mental health/psychology activities and as appropriate shadow psychologists and doctoral psychology students in their everyday clinical work.
 This is an excellent opportunity for students who are interested in psychology/mental health professions to experience a behavioral health environment and gain a greater understanding of clinical work.
-(It may be possible to receive academic credit)

 However, the most rewarding reasons to volunteer cannot be measured.
 Volunteers get to help other people and see the impact it has on them.
 Volunteering can help you gain valuable experience, get out of your comfort zone, learn new skills, and meet others who share the same values and interests.
 Other benefits include building leadership skills, learning about your potential, exploring new interests, and developing contacts in the mental health field.